luskry/aptardi/README.md

 ### Output
 Aptardi analyzes the input gtf file and outputs a new gtf file where transcript ends are re-annotated accordingly.
 The new gtf file can be used for downstream analyses (i.e. quantitation and systems studies) in the same manner as the input gtf.
-Note by default aptardi writes to standard out.
+Note by default aptardi writes to standard output.

 ## References